 With its rolling countryside, prehistoric coastline and charming historic towns and villages, Dorset’s cinematic appeal is irrefutable.
-As a result, the region has been used as a backdrop to several major films and TV shows, and guests at both Summer Lodge Country House Hotel Restaurant and Spa and The Acorn Inn can discover the settings for many memorable on-screen moments.
+As a result, the region has been used as a backdrop to several major films and TV shows, and guests at both Summer Lodge Country House Hotel and Restaurant and The Acorn Inn can discover the settings for many memorable on-screen moments.
 From the elegant period mansion that played a part in a Jane Austen adaptation to a ship that had a starring role in a Richard Curtis comedy, here are the best films and TV series shot in Dorset.

 This gripping drama charting Britain’s famous withdrawal from Dunkirk during May 1940 lurches from high-octane action to gripping heroic feats from start to finish.
 When thousands of soldiers are stranded on the beaches of Dunkirk under relentless assault from the German military, the Royal Air Force and a brave crew of unlikely sailors come to their rescue.
 Glimpse striking peripheral shots of Weymouth’s windswept shores where some of the filming took place.